-Direct and indirect parameter inversion have been compared for a normal incident plane wave on a 1D acoustic model, and full bandwidth analytic data (Jinlong Yang, 2014; Jinlong Yang and Weglein, 2014; Weglein, 2017).
+Direct and indirect parameter inversion have been compared for a normal incident plane wave on a 1D acoustic model, and full bandwidth analytic data [2],[8],[9].
 In the latter example and comparison [even when the iterative linear inverse has a linear approximate provided by the analytic linear ISS parameter estimate], the direct ISS method has more rapid convergence and a broader region of convergence.
-The difference in clarity and effectiveness between indirect methods and direct methods (where the direct methods specify the data requirements, provide well defined algorithms that produce the linear and explicit and unique higher order contribution to the sought after earth mechanical properties) increases as subsurface circumstances become more realistic and complex, and, in particular with an elastic or anelastic subsurface and with band-limited noisy data (Weglein, 2017, 2013).
+The difference in clarity and effectiveness between indirect methods and direct methods (where the direct methods specify the data requirements, provide well defined algorithms that produce the linear and explicit and unique higher order contribution to the sought after earth mechanical properties) increases as subsurface circumstances become more realistic and complex, and, in particular with an elastic or anelastic subsurface and with band-limited noisy data [2],[3].

 There are two categories of direct methods for imaging and inversion: (1) those that require subsurface information, and (2) those that do not require subsurface information.
-For Stolt CIII migration (please see Weglein et al., 2016; Yanglei Zou et al., 2017), the most general and effective imaging principle and migration method, a smooth velocity model will suffice for structural determination and reflector location.
+For Stolt CIII migration, see [5],[10] the most general and effective imaging principle and migration method, a smooth velocity model will suffice for structural determination and reflector location.
 For more ambitious objectives (using Stolt CIII migration) beyond structural determination, such as amplitude analysis for target identification, all elastic and inelastic subsurface properties need to be provided above the target.
 For all migration methods, e.g., Stolt CIII and CII RTM or Kirchhoff, in practice a smooth velocity is employed and all recorded multiples must first be removed, to avoid false and misleading images from recorded multiples, before imaging and inverting recorded primaries.
 Stolt CIII imaging, the current high water mark of migration and migration-inversion capability requires recorded primaries as input.

-The ISS is the only direct inversion method for a multidimensional earth (see, e.g., Weglein et al., 2003).
+The ISS is the only direct inversion method for a multidimensional earth (see, e.g., [6]).
 It can be applied with or without subsurface information.

-The direct ISS depth imaging subseries reduces to the single term Stolt CIII migration algorithm for the case of adequate subsurface information above the structure to be imaged (Weglein et al., 2012, 2003; and http://mosrp.

-aug-2016).
-In the case where there is adequate velocity information above a reflector, all the ISS imaging subseries terms beyond the linear first term (the linear first term in the ISS depth imaging subseries corresponds to Stolt CIII migration) will vanish for imaging that reflector.
-See the 2017 executive summary video http://mosrp.uh.edu/ news/executive-summary-progress-2017.
-However, the fact that all the ISS derived methods can be formulated and applied directly and without any subsurface information has been its unique strength and advantage, distinguishing it from all other seismic processing approaches and methods.
+The direct ISS depth imaging subseries reduces to the single term Stolt CIII migration algorithm for the case of adequate subsurface information above the structure to be imaged ([6],[12] and http://mosrp.uh.edu/news/invited-presentation-petrobrasworkshop-aug-2016).
+In the case where there is adequate velocity information above a reflector, all the ISS imaging subseries terms beyond the linear first term (the linear first term in the ISS depth

 Once we recognize that "absolutely no subsurface information is required" property of the entire ISS, and every individual term in the series, then that leads to the idea of locating isolated task subseries of the ISS that can perform and achieve every seismic objective directly in terms of data and without subsurface information.
 There are isolated task subseries that perform free surface multiple removal, then internal multiple removal, followed by distinct series that migrate and invert primaries, and perform Q compensation directly and without subsurface elastic or inelastic information.
-[See e.g. Yanglei Zou and Weglein (2018) for Q compensation without knowing, estimating or determining Q.]
+[See e.g. [13] for Q compensation without knowing, estimating or determining Q.]